annalyellis/recipes_statistical_analysis/README.md

 The evaluation metric that I used is root mean squared error (RMSE).

 **Null Hypothesis:** The model is fair.
-Its RMSE for high calorie and low calorie recipes are roughtly the same, and any differences are due to random chance.
+Its RMSE for high calorie and low calorie recipes are roughly the same, and any differences are due to random chance.

 **Alternative Hypothesis:** The model is unfair.
 Its RMSE for high calorie recipes is lower than its precision for low calorie recipes.